sergeych/farcall/README.md

 Exception/errors transmitting is also supported.
 The interface is very simple and rubyish.
 The protocol is very easy to implement if there is no implementation, see [Farcall protocol specification](https://github.com/sergeych/farcall/wiki).
-Java library for Android and desktop is coming soon.
+Java library for Android and desktop is ready upon request (leave me a task or a message in th github).

+Farcall co

 ## Installation